GeoscienceAustralia/wagl/docs/source/configuration.rst

    [AncillaryData]
    # These parameters determine the directory locations required for ancillary retrieval

-   # File path name to a file containing the aerosol data
+   # A dict defining a user input value or a pathname to ancillary sources
+   aerosol = {"user": 0.5}
-   aerosol_fname =
+   aerosol = {"pathname": "/path/to/data"}

    # File path name to the directory containing the MODIS BRDF data
    brdf_path =